Kanishk-K/AP_CS_WORK/README.md

 # AP Computer Science 2020-2021 Projects
 This is a repository (essentially an online storage like Google Drive) that hosts the code for projects and assignments.
+It's connected to my computer so as I finish projects they'll be uploaded here, you can see when it was last modified on the right side of the file.

 ## Ground Rules
  - Let me know before you share this repository, I don't need to know who you're sharing it to, just let me know that you are.